GolosChain/cyberway/docs/TestnetBlockProducerHowTo.md

 ## Create validator keys, wallet and CyberWay account

 To produce blocks we need a few more things.
-First, blockproducer keypair (its different from wallet keypair, just BP stuff).
+First, validator keypair (its different from wallet keypair, just BP stuff).
 Lets generate it by running
 ```sh
 cleos create key --to-console
 ```